Whether you are sending your daughter away to camp for the first time or the 12th time, you will have questions.

 Can I visit the resident camps?

 Each camp will host an open house.
 Families are welcome to see the camp and meet the staff members.
-Visit our open house page for more information regarding dates and times.
+More information on camp open houses is available in the camp guide.

 How can I contact my daughter during camp?